2023 Solar Incentives Guide for West Deptford, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, speak with your local West Deptford solar installers.
+More information about the new Inflation Reduction Act can be found here.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local West Deptford solar installation company.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Like with federal incentives, these may include rebates, tax credits and more.
-Some incentives are ongoing, while others are available for a limited time.
-These incentives might be given by your county or municipality, or by the New Jersey government.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more can be offered at a more local level.
+Some incentives are ongoing, while others might only be available for a limited time.
+These incentives may be provided by your county or municipality, or by the New Jersey government.

 Next Steps for Installing Solar in West Deptford